About the apf

 The Agency for Passenger Rights (apf) is the statutory arbitration and enforcement body for rail, bus, ship and air travel.

-As part of its arbitration activity it is responsible for resolving passenger complaints by means of out-of-court dispute resolution and helps those affected to obtain their rights and compensation in the event of a dispute with the company.
+As part of our arbitration activity , we are responsible for resolving passenger complaints through out-of-court dispute resolution and help those affected in disputes with the company to obtain justice and compensation.

 The Agency for Passenger Rights is a department within the Schienen-Control .